-The BMA is urging the Government to extend the deadline for doctors impacted by the McCloud age discrimination judgment to determine their tax position, as thousands of doctors have not received theirpension statements on time.
+The BMA is urging the Government to extend the deadline for doctors impacted by the McCloud age discrimination judgment to determine their tax position, as thousands of doctors have not received their pension statements on time.
 Without these, the BMA says, affected doctors will find it “impossible” to plan their work.

-Doctors affected by the ‘McCloud remedy’, which sought to address age discrimination caused by changes in 2015 to public sector pensions, were supposed to have received ‘remedial pensions savings statements’ (RPSSs) by Sunday 6 October this year.
-However, several pension schemes such as those covering doctors in Scotland and the Armed Forces, have informed members that they have failed to meet the statutory deadline and whilst despite repeated assurances from the NHS Business Services Authority (that administers the NHS pensions scheme in England and Wales) that it would meet the deadline, the BMA report that in many cases it has failed to do so.
+Doctors affected by the ‘McCloud remedy’, which sought to address age discrimination caused by changes in 2015 to public sector pensions, were supposed to have received ‘remedial pensions savings statements’ (RPSS) by Sunday 6 October this year.
+However, several pension schemes such as those covering doctors in Scotland and the Armed Forces, have informed members that they have failed to meet the statutory deadline and despite repeated assurances from the NHS Business Services Authority (that administers the NHS pensions scheme in England and Wales) that it would meet the deadline, the BMA report that in many cases it has failed to do so.

-As part of the remedy, doctors affected were moved back into their ‘legacy’ 1998/2008 scheme for the years 2015/16 to 2021/22.
+As part of the remedy, doctors affected were moved back into their ‘legacy’ 1995/2008 scheme for the years 2015/16 to 2021/22.

 These statements are therefore required to provide members with the updated pensions savings information to reflect the move back to their old scheme.
 Doctors then have until the end of January 2025 to provide HMRC with this updated information via an online tool to assess whether this has affected their pension tax position, and also need to complete their self-assessment tax return for 2023/24 by the same date.
 However, they do not have the necessary information to do so.